Declaration regarding Corporate Management

 The declarations of compliance of the Executive Board and the Supervisory Board that have been issued for every financial year starting in 2002, have in each case been made available on the company’s website at www.kuka.com.

-“Since issuing the latest declarations of compliance of the Executive Board (January 18, 2016) and of the Supervisory Board (February 8, 2016), KUKA Aktiengesellschaft has complied withthe recommendations of the Government Commission on the German Corporate Governance Code as on May 5, 2015, which were published in the Bundesanzeiger (German Federal Gazette) dated June 12, 2015, with the exception of the divergences mentioned in today’s declarations of compliance; KUKA AG will continue to comply with these recommendations with the following deviations:
+“Since issuing the latest declarations of compliance of the Executive Board (March 20, 2017) and of the Supervisory Board (March 21, 2017), KUKA Aktiengesellschaft has complied with the recommendations of the Government Commission on the German Corporate Governance Code as of February 7, 2017, which were published in the Bundesanzeiger (German Federal Gazette) dated April 24, 2017, with the exception of the divergences mentioned in these declarations of compliance and will continue to comply with the recommendations with the following deviations:

 KUKA Aktiengesellschaft adheres to almost all the other suggestions contained in the Code.”